Performing Arts / Museums / Galleries

 HD Opera Series at Camera 3 Entertainment

-Camera Cinemas has moved its popular series of exclusive European HD operas and ballets from Camera 7 Pruneyard to Camera 3 Entertainment, at the corner of Second and San Carlos Streets in downtown San Jose — Silicon Valley’s center of arts and culture.
+Camera Cinemas’ popular series of exclusive European HD operas and ballets is presented at Camera 3, at the corner of Second and San Carlos streets.
 See popular titles including Aida, Tosca, Cosi fan tutte and The Nutcracker, Sundays at 12 noon with encore screenings the following Tuesday at 7:30pm.

 345 S. First St., (408) 792-4111